Showing Up (in Sweatpants)

 "I can't afford this."

-Pay-what-you-can starts at $5/week.
-We don't want money to be the reason you don't get support.
+Pay-what-you-can starts at $10/week.
+We don't want money to be the reason you don't get support, so if it remains a barrier, please contact us at info@cerealfordinner.org.

 "This sounds too simple to work."